 It might take a few attempts, but you’ll have a very cheeky looking monster in no time…

 But of course no monster bike is complete without a contagious disease to scare hardened Londoners away.
 Add some red stickers wherever you can…

 You’ll find your bike monster becomes a really good friend of the family and will come with you wherever you go!

-If making a bike monster isn’t for you don’t worry – there are suggested routes and plenty of information on family-friendly rides on the TfL website to help you and your family get into cycling.
+If making a bike monster isn’t for you don’t worry – there are suggested routes and plenty of information to help you and your family get into cycling.